OscarFHC/GAM-studying-group/README.md

 # GAM-studying-group

-This is the branch that Oscar uses at his end.
+This is the master branck for everyone to merge their own branch.